Make blogging great again!

 The Reader

-Wow! it’s been a long while since I typed anything here… 🙂 this is definitely a record duration and no, I’m not gonna start ranting on how twitter killed blogging for me or anything… to be frank, I didn’t even tweet that much, I did a little bit of tweeting, definitely not as much so that anyone would call me an addict of twitter… So a couple of days ago I actually went and changed my twitter bio from “microBlogging addict”, to “Information addict” 🙂 Err… an Information addict? you’d ask, yup! that’s what I am…
+Wow!
+It’s been ages since I last typed anything here… 🙂 This is hands-down a record gap, and nah, I’m not gonna ramble about how Twitter killed blogging for me or whatever.
+Truth is, I haven’t even tweeted that much, just a bit here and there, definitely not enough for anyone to call me a Twitter junkie.
+A couple of days ago, I actually tweaked my Twitter bio from “microBlogging addict” to “Information addict” 🙂 Yep, an info addict? you might ask… That’s totally me.